ciaranbe/pyIGRF/acknowledgements.md

 This was written by:
 - David J. Kerridge (British Geological Survey, UK)
-- Ashley R.A.
-Smith (University of Edinburgh, UK)

 with  contributions from:
 - William Brown (British Geological Survey, UK)
 - Grace Cox (British Geological Survey, UK)

-Thanks to
+- Ashley R.A.
+Smith (University of Edinburgh, UK)